OpenLLM-France/Lucie-dataset-filtering/README.md

 # Bloom-ng-dataset-processing - Data processing scripts Bloom-ng-7B

-Code to compile and process data from Bloom-ng-7B experiment
+Code to process english and french datasets using ccnet and gopher, refineweb and redpajamaV2 metrics.

 ## TODO